At Insight, we believe that connecting with the right therapist is crucial to realizing your goals.

 Kate Lauth MSW, LCSW (she, her, hers)

-Kate believes that each person has a unique set of gifts to offer the world and is inherently worthy of love and belonging.
-She works collaboratively with adolescents and adults to discover their strengths, heal emotional wounds, and find meaning and purpose in their lives.
-She is trained in a variety of modalities including Multi-Dimensional Family Therapy, Trauma-Focused Cognitive Behavioral Therapy, Internal Family Systems, and Sensorimotor Psychotherapy.
-Kate is skilled in helping people with a variety of issues including anxiety, depression, significant life changes, grief, stress, relationship challenges, and trauma.
-Kate’s experiences with wilderness therapy, holistic wellness, yoga and mindfulness practices influence her approach to working with clients and she enjoys integrating movement, nutrition, and nature to support the therapeutic process.
+Kate is a licensed clinical social worker with over 15 years of experience working with individuals, couples, and families.
+She works collaboratively with clients to discover their strengths, heal emotional wounds, and find meaning and purpose in their lives.
+She is trained in a variety of modalities including Multi-Dimensional Family Therapy (MDFT), Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing (EMDR) and Sensorimotor Psychotherapy.
+Kate’s approach is strengths-based, person-centered and relational.
+She has experience helping people navigate anxiety, depression, grief, chronic illness, perinatal/postpartum mood and anxiety disorders, life and family transitions, and trauma.
+Kate’s experiences with wilderness therapy, holistic wellness, yoga and mindfulness practices influence her approach to working with clients, and she enjoys integrating movement, nutrition, and nature to support the therapeutic process.

-Josie Montañez-Tyler MS, LMFT (she, her, hers)
+Josie Montañez-Tyler MS, LMFT (they, she)

 Josie Montañez-Tyler has more than 20 years of social services experience with a focus on civil rights and rights for the queer community.
 She specializes in trauma, substance use disorders, severe and persistent mental illness, crisis stabilization, and grief/loss therapy that is grounded in a systems approach.
 She has a great passion for working with those who identify as marginalized and believes that instilling hope is an integral part of the process.
 As a therapist she remains person-centered while using techniques such as CBT, narrative therapy, and existential family therapy to assist the client in making progress towards their goals.
 She sees clients 18 and older.